TheSonOfThomp/AdamThompson/Portfolio/markdown/knowroaming.md

 #### ReachMe Logo

-Since I was one of the original ideators of the ReachMe service branding, I created a logo for the unique service.
-The design was fairly straightforward, and to be honset, derivative.
+Since I was one of the original creators of the ReachMe service branding, I created a logo for the unique service.
+The design was fairly straightforward, and to be honest, derivative.
 The icon uses the bubbles featured in the company logo, connected with lines to signify connectedness.
 The logotype simply echoes the company logo font weights.

 <figure class='folio_image' id='reachme_logo'>
 <a target='_blank'>